luisreylara/luisreylara/README.md

 ---
 ## I'm a software enginner-master who is passionate about making and teaching open-source more accessible, creating technology to elevate student, and building community.
 Some technologies I enjoy working with Java, Cloud, embedded systems, IA, database
 ---
-## I'm a Learning all about to be a Full Stack Developer.
+## My dream is to be a full Stack developer
 ---
 ## I have experieve working and Teaching diferent Programming Languages and Tools, like a: